 Site-based employees are able to claim a deduction for travel to and from the site at which they are working, plus subsistence costs when they stay at or near the site subject to meeting certain conditions.

 Because the tax impact on your travelling expenses can be quite significant, you should ask for help if you are considering a change involving a long commute to work.

 If an employee works from home, he or she may be paid an expense allowance of up to £4 a week by the employer without having to produce evidence of expenses.

 If travelling on work, personal incidental expenses may be paid tax-free up to £5 a day in the UK or £10 a day overseas.
 This is designed to cover personal expenses incurred while away from home such as newspapers and laundry that may not otherwise be allowable.
 Employees must not charge the expenses in their hotel bills in addition to the fixed rate allowance.

 Employer contributions to your pension scheme or your own personal pension policies are not liable for tax or NICs.
 The employee's contribution attracts tax relief but not relief from national insurance.

-You should be aware that while your employer can contribute to your personal pension scheme, these contributions are added to your own for the purpose of measuring your year's pension input against the annual allowance which is now £50,000.
+You should be aware that while your employer can contribute to your personal pension scheme, these contributions are added to your own for the purpose of measuring your year's pension input against the annual allowance which is £40,000.
 Extra relief may be available dependent on your level of contributions during the last three tax years.
 Please ask us or your normal pension adviser for advice.

 Performance related pay

 Although there are no tax breaks, performance related pay and bonus schemes are incentives to many to work harder and enjoy some of the benefits of the employer's increase in profits.
 There can, on the other hand, be a national insurance saving for employees (not directors) if performance related pay is not included in the weekly or monthly pay, but instead paid as a one off bonus.